 - Chair Reveal: In this case, also a type of Chekhov's Gun.

 - Chekhov's Armoury: Lilo's departing gifts to Stitch, Pleakley and Jumba.
 Stitch's gift was a tiki necklace which allowed Lilo to identify Leroy as an impostor because he wasn't wearing it.
 Next was a rock given to Pleakley that was used to disrupt the event horizon of a black hole that he, Stitch and Jumba were hurtling into and allow them to escape.
 Finally there was the "Aloha ʻOe" record given to Jumba which he used to create a secret mechanism in Leroy that made him shut down if he (or his clones) heard it.
-This ends up leading to both a Crowning Moment and a Crowning Music of Awesome at the end where Stitch, Lilo, Reuben and a bunch of Stitch's cousins put on a concert to defeat the Leroy clone army at the end.
+This ends up leading to both a Crowning Moment and Awesome Music at the end where Stitch, Lilo, Reuben and a bunch of Stitch's cousins put on a concert to defeat the Leroy clone army at the end.

 - Concert Climax: Version A example; it turns out Leroy's one weakness is a shut-down trigger induced by Jumba's keepsake record of "Aloha ʻOe".
 In order to magnify its effectiveness against an army of Leroy and his clones, the heroic cast put on a concert.
 Kicking it "Up to Evil Eleven", in Jumba's own words.